 - Mention your name, job title, date, and time of the interview

 - Remind them politely of the past deadline

 - Ask them for an update on the same in a professional manner

 - Close the email with your signature

 You can also send a follow-up email when you have got a better job offer from somewhere else, in such a scenario inform the interviewer about the same and request them for the job update since you have the decision to make.

 A different scenario arises when after the interview you realize that the job isn't a good fit for you.

 Even when you don't want to accept the job offer or aren't interested in waiting for the results, convey the same to the hiring manager through a follow-up email and use that as an opportunity to build your network despite not being a part of their organization

-How to send a follow-up email after interview?
+How to send a follow-up email after an interview?

-Once you have framed your email and are ready to send it you need to keep a few points in mind to understand how to send a follow up email after interview.
+Once you have framed your email and are ready to send it you need to keep a few points in mind to understand how to send a follow-up email after an interview.

 - Proofread your email, and make sure there aren’t any typos

 - Send your email during office hours

 - Make sure that you have mentioned your name, job title, and interview date and time

-- If you have been communicating with the interviewer, sending the follow-up email after interview on the same email thread is better
+- If you have been communicating with the interviewer, sending the follow-up email after the interview on the same email thread is better

 - You can add or elaborate on something that you forgot to mention during the interview